 Some people make theirs, some buy it ready made.
 No matter how you get your fix, peri-peri sauce is right up there with tomato sauce in the pantry-staple department.

 Good for you?
 We’re not sure.
 Delicious?
 Absolutely.
-We’ve upgraded from simply sprinkling the ‘general purpose’ seaoning over eggs, to using it as popcorn flavouring.
+We’ve upgraded from simply sprinkling the ‘general purpose’ seasoning over eggs, to using it as popcorn flavouring.
 Please don’t tell mom.

 We’re quite serious about our cheese, and serious cheese calls for serious accoutrements, where only fig konfyt will do.

 Needs no introduction.
-We’re all partial to a little brandy, even if we’ll never admit it.
+We’re all partial to a little brandy and Coke, even if we’ll never admit it.

 Ultra Mel Custard